Animal Welfare

 • Naturalness: animals perform important species-specific behaviors

-We support housing designs that allow animals to perform species- specific behaviors.
-Examples include, but are not limited to, cage- free housing with perches and nest boxes for laying hens and group housing for gestating sows.
+We support housing designs that allow animals to perform species-specific behaviors.
+Examples include, but are not limited to, cage-free housing with perches and nest boxes for laying hens and group housing for gestating sows.
 When painful procedures need to be performed, we encourage pain mitigation, such as the use of anesthetics or analgesics.
 Kraft Heinz expects its suppliers to implement practices and pursue continuous improvement consistent with the Five Freedoms and good animal welfare.
-Public interest in farming and animal care is increasing and consumers desire farming practices that match their values and expectations.
-Good animal welfare, environmental sustainability, and healthy people form an interconnected system; and well managed farms reduce waste and provide a safe, nutritious food supply.
-Knowing this, we integrate science and societal ethics in our animal welfare decisions.
-In 2021, we released our updated Global Animal Welfare Policy and our inaugural Supplier Implementation Guide which are available on our Supplier Hub.

 * Kraft Heinz defines “cage-free or better” eggs as sourced from laying hens that come from cage-free, free-range, pasture-raised, or similar natural or open housing settings.